 LONGSTAFF: Yes, that’s all he was interested in.
 All he was interested in.
 There was nothing else.
 There was nothing else apart from maybe a speeding ticket, perhaps.
 I don’t know … probably not, but I don’t know ... if that.
 But otherwise, a few parking tickets.
 Nothing!
 There was nothing.
 I’ve never been arrested for anything.
 It had to be the “fag file.”
 You know?
 And it was used against me.

-LONGSTAFF: Well, we looked around for immigration attorneys and we found … he died … he’s now dead … I can’t think of his name.
-Anyway, I hired him and talked to him, and he was scratching his head ... he had never heard of anything like this, you know, being denied naturalization because you were gay.
+LONGSTAFF: Well, we looked around for immigration attorneys and we found one … he died … he’s now dead … I can’t think of his name.
+Anyway, I hired him and talked to him, and he was scratching his head.
+He had never heard of anything like this, you know, being denied naturalization because you were gay.
 And so I didn’t hear any more from the immigration department.
-There was one letter I got from them … they were asking me to withdraw my application for naturalization ... probably which I should have done until better times had come along, but I didn’t know what was going on.
+There was one letter I got from them … they were asking me to withdraw my application for naturalization ... which I probably should have done until better times had come along, but I didn’t know what was going on.
 It was just wrong.
-Then they had a really big investigation on me for about six months.
-They sent investigators to Houston and to places that I had lived at and gave as addresses, and in Dallas, too, knocked on neighbors’ doors, asking if they knew me to be a homosexual and this sort of thing.
+Then they had a really big investigation of me for about six months.
+They sent investigators to Houston and to places that I had lived and had given as addresses, and in Dallas, too, knocked on neighbors’ doors, asking if they knew me to be a homosexual and this sort of thing.
 It wasn’t nice, what they did.
 Trying to dig up something.
 There was nothing negative from anybody, so they had nothing.
 So, in the end, the immigration department supported my petition for naturalization.
 It wasn’t until I went to Judge Joe Estes that he says, “No.” And he told the immigration department … no, first of all, he didn’t say “no” ... he turned to the immigration officers in the courtroom there to find a reason to not naturalize me.
 That was quite clear at the time.
 I’m getting my sequences a bit wrong here.
 So I realized I had to hire an attorney … which was Richard something … I can’t think of his last name now.
 And also Brian Bates was one of the guys … and he’s still around … he’s now in Houston … was one of the attorneys, too.
 And he was mostly, with me, was Brian Bates.
 Really nice man.
 I liked him, and he stayed with the case all the way to the Supreme Court.

 So, anyway, after that investigation they found nothing, and then Judge Joe Estes … of course, we were in his court several times … and also in his chambers … and one of the lawyers noticed … and I didn’t notice so much … that during the conversations there … you know there were about five of us, six of us … in his chambers in the federal courtroom there … that when he was talking to me he’d never look at my face.
 He could never look at me.
 He always looked at somebody else, or somewhere else, couldn’t bring himself to look at a homosexual.
 You know, just a horrible, horrible, homophobic man, you know.
 Anyway …